Image of a therapist and client in a counseling session.

 • Child and adolescent issues

 If you are ready to try cognitive behavioral therapy, Thriveworks Counseling in Westborough has counselors who are ready to help.
-When you contact our office, you may have your first appointment within 24 hours.
+When you contact our office, you may have your first appointment within the same week.
 We do not maintain a waitlist, but we do offer weekend and evening sessions.
 We also accept most insurance plans.
 Call Thriveworks in Westborough today.

 Pricing & insurance